-One danger of such a debate is that mathematical platonists, those who believe in the existence of mathematical objects, tend to prefer criteria which allow for the existence of mathematical objects.
-In contrast, mathematical nominalists, those who deny the existence of mathematical objects, tend to favor restrictive criteria which eliminate the possibility of justifying beliefs in mathematical objects.
-The trick is to formulate criteria which do not beg the question.
+One danger of such a debate is that mathematical platonists, those who believe in the existence of mathematical objects, tend to prefer criteria which allow for the existence of mathematical objects while mathematical nominalists, those who deny the existence of mathematical objects, tend to favor restrictive criteria which eliminate the possibility of justifying beliefs in mathematical objects.
+One challenge in adjudicating between platonists and nominalists is to formulate criteria which do not beg the question.